Latin names: Fenneropenaeus merguiensis, F. indicus

 Wild Caught - Australia

 Bycatch reduction devices (BRD) and Turtle Exclusion Devices (TEDs) reduce the amount of threatened and other species that are caught and killed in fishing gear.
-BRDs and TEDs are mandatory in all these fisheries and have been successful in reducing turtle deaths.
-However, threatened species bycatch remains an issue in all fisheries.
+These devices are mandatory in this fishery and it is believed they have been successful in reducing turtle deaths.
+However, threatened species bycatch, including of turtles, sea snakes, sawfish and seahorses, remains an issue.